 While it is essential to address people's immediate food needs, we understand that long-term food insecurity cannot be solved by short-term hunger relief.
 For sustainable results, we must target hunger at its root: poverty.

-In this vein, we offer a menu of services to help individuals get back on their feet:
+In this vein, we offer a menu of services to help individuals thrive:

 Metro Caring has surfaced as the foremost organization in Denver taking on the challenges of food insecurity, malnutrition, and poverty.
 We have become a model for not only addressing people's immediate need for nutritious food, but also preventing future hunger, through comprehensive, wrap-around programming and education.
 For those interested in learning from – and potentially replicating – our practices, we have produced a toolkit highlighting some lessons we have learned along the way.

-To learn more about this toolkit, contact our Sustainability and Strategic Partnerships Coordinator Reuben Gregory at 303-638-2375 or email@example.com.
+To learn more about this toolkit, contact us at [email protected].